sanko/Dyn.pm/README.md

 # DESCRIPTION

 Affix is a wrapper around [dyncall](https://dyncall.org/).
-If you're looking to design your own low level wrapper, see [Dyn.pm](https://metacpan.org/pod/Dyn).
+If you're looking to design your own low level FFI, see [Dyn.pm](https://metacpan.org/pod/Dyn).

+But if you're just looking for a fast FFI system, keep reading.

 # `:Native` CODE attribute